We do business as Northwood Mushrooms, but we were previously known as Cherry Tree House Mushrooms. Read on to learn how our farm got started.

 First of all, why “cherry tree house mushrooms?”
 The name was created almost before the mushrooms were a twinkle in Jeremy’s eye.
 In the summer of 2008 we had really gotten into urban foraging.
-We’d be walking in some neighborhood and see an apple or plum tree, or raspberries, or some fruit that wasn’t being picked.
+While walking in some neighborhood we’d see an apple or plum tree, or some other fruit that wasn’t being picked.
 We’d knock on the door of the house and ask if we could pick the fruit.
 There was a house a block away from where we lived with a magnificent cherry tree, all neglected.
 Knocks (and notes) on the door went unanswered.

 We bought the house and Jeremy ended up only inoculating 50 logs that spring as there was so much work to do on the house.
 He quickly took over the whole side yard with pallets and racks and soaking tanks.
 The logs sat.
 And sat.
 And sat!
 Finally, one lovely September morning, we stepped outside and there were shiitakes growing!